-- Accounts payable should be paid when due without any delay.
+- Pay accounts payable as and when they become due without any delay.

-- Cash should be available as and when required along with some cushion.
+- Cash should be available whenever required, along with some cushion.

-Working capital here refers to the current assets less current liabilities (net working capital).
-It should be optimized because higher working capital means higher interest cost and lower working capital means a risk of disturbance of operating cycle.
+It should be optimum because higher working capital means higher interest cost, and lower working capital means a risk of disturbance in the operating cycle.

 Minimize Rate of Interest or Cost of Capital

-Cost can be minimized by utilizing long-term funds but in a proper mix.
-While deciding the mix of working capital, the fundamental principle of financial management should be kept in mind that fixed assets and permanent assets should be financed by long term sources of finance of approximately same maturity and short-term or temporary assets should be financed by short-term sources of finance.
+The cost reduction is possible if utilizing long-term funds in a proper mix.
+One should always keep the fundamental principle of financial management in mind when deciding the mix of working capital.
+That is, fixed assets and permanent assets should be financed by long-term sources of finance of approximately the same maturity.
+Similarly, short-term or temporary assets should be financed by short-term sources of finance.

 Optimal Return on Current Asset Investment